-- Results on forms approved by the Department
+- Results on forms approved by the agency

+- Sample ID

 - Location of test, elevation of surface, and thickness of layer tested.

 - Visual description of material tested.

 - Make, model and serial number of the nuclear moisture-density gauge.

 - Wet density to 0.1 lb/ft.

 - Moisture content as a percent, by mass, of dry soil mass to 0.1 percent.

 - Dry density to $0.1 \text{ lb/ft}^3$ .

-- Standard density to 0.1 lb/ft.
+- Density standard to 0.1 lb/ft.

 - Percent compaction.

 - Name and signature of operator.